leafo/lapis/docs/lua_getting_started.md

 ## Creating a View

 Now that we can create basic pages we'll likely want to render something a bit more complex.
-Lapis comes with support for [etlua][1], an Lua templating language that lets you insert Lua mixed in with text and HTML.
+Lapis comes with support for [etlua][1], a Lua templating language that lets you insert Lua mixed in with text and HTML.

 A view is a file that is responsible for generating the HTML.
 Typically your